Main

 Is ever increasing car ownership a healthly goal.
 Or is mobility a healthier goal ?

 I worry that the avalanche of troubles already ongoing will overwhelm Mr. Obama and his people.
 It's also well worth worrying whether they will pursue policies similar in kind to the ones pursued by Bush, namely throwing money at everything and anything, and it sure looks like they are planning to do just that.
 I am especially concerned about an "infrastructure stimulus" project aimed at highway improvement at the expense of public transit.
-This would be the epitome of a campaign to sustain the unsustainable.
+This would be the epitome of a campaign to sustain the unsustainable middle class.
 We need to begin planning right away for a transition away from automobiles, not in order to be good socialists but because Happy Motoring is at the core of our unsustainability trap.

 Continue reading "America's middle class is motorized mobilized" »